Skip to content

 Further customization

-Below is an advanced example where we only target one page component, and where we further customize the chosen selector.
+Below is an example where we only target one page component, and where we further customize the chosen selector.

-Advanced Filter
+Customized Filter

 from vizro import Vizro